dartmouth-cs52-20S/project-api-workout-playlists/README.md

 ![](https://i.imgur.com/MJr8KLd.jpg)

-The APIs that we're using are the Spotify one and a user authentication one.

 ### Project Description
-A convenient way to make workout and user preference tailored playlists!

 We're interested in making it easier and more enjoyable for people to work out.
 We find ourselves postponing our workouts to find/curate the ideal playlist, and it eats in to time we could be doing something else (like working out)!
+We made this app to be a convenient way to make workout/user preferenced tailored playlists!

+This is the API we made to handle requests for user authentication, playlist creation, and interaction with the Spotify API.

 ### Sample Screenshots/Mockups